Skip to content

 Useful resources – new Act

-The Australian Parliament passed the Aged Care Bill 2024 on 25 November 2024.
-The new rights-based Aged Care Act originally set to commence on 1 July 2025, will now come into effect on 1 November 2025 following the announcement of a 4-month delay To understand the changes, view our new Aged Care Act webpage.
+The Australian Parliament passed the Aged Care Bill 2024 on 25 November 2024, with the new rights-based Aged Care Act ultimately commencing on 1 November 2025.
+To understand the changes, view our new Aged Care Act webpage.

-On this page you will find handy links to resources and fact sheets to help you better navigate and understand the upcoming changes.
-This section is frequently updated as more resources become available.
-Continue to check back regularly.
+On this page you will find handy links to resources and fact sheets to help you better navigate and understand the changes.

-Leading up to the commencement of the new Act, we will be delivering a series of webinars to help you understand the changes.
+Leading up to the commencement of the new Act, OPAN delivered a series of webinars to help you understand the changes.

 OPAN raises the voices of older people in submissions to government policies with the overarching aim of advancing aged care reform.